[Updated July 2019]

 1. Giggles at the Cape Town Comedy Club

-Keep up to date with the comedy club’s winter programme and book your tickets!
+Keep up to date with the comedy club’s shows and book your tickets!

 2. Wine tasting in the CBD

 Stay warm this winter in Cape Town and go wine tasting at the Rockwell Cellar.
 For your convenience, it is situated inside the Rockwell All Suite Hotel & Apartments.
 Try this fun alternative thing to do in the heart of Cape Town.
-From as little as R45 per person, you can book your private tasting experience at the Rockwell Cellars.
+You can book a private wine tasting experience at the Rockwell Cellars.
 You’ll get to savour a selection of top wines and spirits straight from their respective farms.
 A wine tasting experience awaits!

 3. Zoom down the mountain into the City Bowl with Scootours Cape Town